alpha9898/store_app/README.md

 - Modular code structure for easy extension
 - Models and services for clean data management
-- Fetch all products from a remote API using `AllProductService`
-- Fetch products by category using `CatagoriesService`
+- Fetch all products from a remote API using `AllProductService` Hey, Cortana.
+Hey, Cortana.
+Hey, Cortana. - Fetch products by category using `CatagoriesService`
 - Fetch all categories using `AllCatagoriesService`

 ## Project Structure